Rueil-Malmaison: History

 In 1754, the construction of the barracks, along with those in Courbevoie and Saint-Denis, and the arrival of a Swiss Guards regiment in Rueil significantly increased the population.
 The Rueil barracks (now the Guynemer barracks, next to the Swiss Guards Museum), built by architect Charles-Axel Guillaumot, is still in use today and is the only one of the three original Swiss Guards barracks that remains.

-On April 21, 1799, the Château de Malmaison was purchased by General Bonaparte's wife, Marie-Josèphe Tascher de la Pagerie, widow of the Viscount de Beauharnais and wife of General Bonaparte, who, out of jealousy, called her “Josephine.”
-As the château’s owner, Josephine had it renovated by architects Percier and Fontaine.
+On 21 April 1799, the Château de Malmaison was purchased by General Bonaparte's wife, Marie-Josèphe Tascher de la Pagerie, widow of the Viscount de Beauharnais and wife of General Bonaparte, who, out of jealousy, called her "Josephine".
+As the château's owner, Josephine had it renovated by architects Percier and Fontaine.
 During the Consulate, Napoleon spent considerable time there, both for leisure and work.
-Decisions made there included, for example, the Louisiana Purchase and the establishment of the Legion of Honor.
+Decisions made there included, for example, the Louisiana Purchase and the establishment of the Legion of Honour.
 After their divorce, the Emperor allowed his former wife to retain her title as Empress and her ownership of Malmaison.
 Deeply fond of the estate, Josephine had heated greenhouses built to pursue her passion for botany.
-After his defeat, Napoleon abdicated at Fontainebleau and left for exile on April 20, 1814.
-It was in Rueil, where she had welcomed Tsar Alexander I of Russia and sought his protection, that the former Empress died on May 29 of that year.
+After his defeat, Napoleon abdicated at Fontainebleau and left for exile on 20 April 1814.
+It was in Rueil, where she had welcomed Tsar Alexander I of Russia and sought his protection, that the former Empress died just over a month later, on 29 May 1814.
 Her remains were interred in the Saint-Pierre-Saint-Paul Church.

 The following year, after the Hundred Days, Anglo-Prussian forces took Rueil and looted it.
-While the British ransacked Malmaison, the Prussians entered Masséna’s property, ravaged the park, stripped the château of all portable items, and smashed the furniture.
+While the British ransacked Malmaison, the Prussians entered Masséna's property, ravaged the park, stripped the château of all portable items, and smashed the furniture.

 In 1866, with the Empire restored and the town having grown, it was decided to build a new town hall.
 It was also during this period that Emperor Napoleon III funded the partial restoration of Saint-Pierre-Saint-Paul Church, which contained the tombs of his mother and grandmothers and had fallen into disrepair.
 Rueil also became home to the Infanta Marie-Isabella of Spain, the eldest daughter of Queen Isabella II of Spain, and her husband, Prince Gaetano of Bourbon-Sicily, when the Spanish royal family was exiled by the revolution of 1868.